davidscarth/edge-ai-study/code/low-smem-shaders/README.md

+# low-smem-shaders

-Experimental GLSL shaders to respect the hardware limitations of Raspberry Pi or similar devices
+Here are some experimental GLSL shaders which respect the hardware limitations of Raspberry Pi or similar devices

-Compile with glslc or similar
+Vulkan 1.0 compliant.
+Compile with glslc or similar.

-General Constraints and Limits:
+#### General Hardware Constraints and Limits:

 GPU
 * No cooperative matrices